curl/everything-curl/protocols-protocols.md

 primarily with URLs (URIs really) as the input key that specifies the transfer.

-The latest curl supports these protocols:
+The latest curl (as of this writing) supports these protocols:

 DICT, FILE, FTP, FTPS, GOPHER, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, POP3, POP3S, RTMP, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET, TFTP